bytedeco/javacpp/README.txt

 ==Changes==
+===February 18, 2012===
+ * Cleaned up a few minor `Exception` blocks
+ * New `Pointer.deallocateReferences()` static method to force immediate deallocation of all native memory allocated by `Pointer` objects that since have been garbage collected
+ * Updated `android-arm.properties` to reflect the fact that, starting from Android NDK r7, `libstdc++.a` has been surreptitiously renamed to `libgnustl_static.a`, such that JavaCPP was instead linking to a new bogus `libstdc++.so` library, causing runtime linking errors
+ * Included new `android-x86.properties` to compile binaries for that platform as well
+ * Added new `compiler.sysroot.prefix` and `compiler.sysroot` platform properties to pass options such as `--sysroot` to satisfy new rituals of the Android NDK starting from r7b
+ * Upgraded references of the Android NDK to version r7b

 ===January 8, 2012===
  * Added new `compiler.linkpath.prefix2` platform property to pass options such as `-Wl,-rpath,` to linkers that support them
  * Fixed `Loader.load()` on Android 4.0, where `SecurityManager.getClassContext()` returns `null`